MaximumOctopus/Xinorbis/README.md

 There's over 45k lines of code to rewrite (and I'm redesigning a lot of the logic), so it'll take some time.

 Database functions are not going to be part of the initial release.

+2026/08/07

+Most of the original Delphi code has been rewritten in C++ (excluding the Folder History database functions, but they're going to be based on the FolderScanUltra code).
+There are still a few functions and dialogs to finish, but the majority of stage 1 is done.

+In the last few days I've cut down my informal "to do" list from 161 to 18.
+But this is not the full picture of what's left!!!

+I'm now going to concentrate on one part at a time, starting with FrameSummary and then the FrameProperties display (one of the core parts of the application).

 2026/07/26